This section contains everything you’ll need to know about accepting card payments with your SumUp Air.

 *This function is not immediately available upon registration.
 Please contact the Support Team to request access.

-Your Merchant ID can be found in the top right corner of your sumup.me Dashboard underneath the account name.
+Your Merchant ID can be found in the left corner of your sumup.me Dashboard underneath the account name.

 Issue refunds with the SumUp App.
 Want to know more?
 Visit our Refund transactions article for more information.